Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Ketamines, fantastic.

-Ketamines, one of those things a horse gets.
+Ketamines, one of those things, a horse gets.

-1883 where he was eliminated in the second round by the delightfully named Herbert Wilberforce.
+where he was eliminated in the second round

-There are so many brilliant names
+There's so many brilliant names in this, it's unbelievable.

-in this, it's unbelievable.
-Apparently he was awarded a silver medal by Queen Mary to
+Apparently, he was awarded a silver medal by Queen Mary

-celebrate 50 years of the championships in 1926 as one of the 34 champions who was still
+as one of the 34 champions who was still alive.

-and truly dead by then.
-Thank you.
+not the one who was well and truly dead by then.

 Thank you, yes.

-Though he did continue to play for another couple of years, things went downhill pretty
+Though he did continue to play for another couple of years,

-quickly for Gould after his loss.
+Things went downhill pretty quickly for Gould after his loss.

-As I touched on a little earlier, Gould had his issues with alcohol.
+As I touched on a little earlier,

-That wasn't his only vice as he was also an opium addict and
+as he was also an opium addict.

-a big gambler.
-Okay.
 And this is a bit of a dangerous combination.

-And in the end it did prove his undoing.
+And in the end, it did prove his undoing.

 After a string of losses, he quit tennis in 1883.

-Then according to Mannion, he lived as a man of leisure on an allowance provided by his
+he lived as a man of leavening.

-family but continued to drink heavily.
+on an allowance provided by his family, but continued to drink heavily.

-By the time she met him in 1886 she'd already been widowed twice.
+By the time she met him in 1886, she'd already been widowed twice.

 Third time's the charm for Mary Violet.
-Was it suspicious circumstances?
-Yes.

 As the famous saying goes.

-I don't know if anyone in this room knows this, but sometimes I'll start a sentence
+I don't know if anyone in this room knows this,

-not knowing where it's going.
+but sometimes I'll start a sentence, not knowing where it's going.

-Results may vary.
 Let's find out about Marie Violet.

-Marie was the daughter of an ironmonger and worked as a dressmaker for most of
+and worked as a dressmaker for most of her life.

 Got a great vibe.